 Breathing: Start inhaling.
 Fill lungs and hold breath as you stay in this posture.

-Return to standing position facing the sun, both feet touching, palms joined together, in prayer pose.
+Return to the standing position facing the sun, both feet touching, palms joined together, in prayer pose.

 Though all possible measures have been taken to ensure accuracy, reliability, timeliness and authenticity of the information; Onlymyhealth assumes no liability for the same.
 Using any information of this website is at the viewers’ risk.
 Please be informed that we are not responsible for advice/tips given by any third party in form of comments on article pages .
 If you have or suspect having any medical condition, kindly contact your professional health care provider.